ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 3. Soft Dissonances
     * major 2nds minor 7ths
     * Perfect fourth
-4. Sharp disonnances
+4. Sharp dissonances
    * minor 2nds and major 7ths

 *Err...
 Some things are repeating...* Yes.
-Consonances and disonnaces (the *sonance*) are relative to the music they are used in.
+Consonances and dissonances (the *sonance*) are relative to the music they are used in.

-A tritone in medieval music is a blasphemy while it is almost consonnant in jazz.
+A tritone in medieval music is a blasphemy while it is almost consonant in jazz.

 A fourth is sometimes consonant, sometimes dissonant.